 Artist’s Studio, Gads Hill Farm

-This is our largest orchard, planted between 2012 and 2016.
+This is the largest orchard, planted between 2012 and 2016.
 Apple varieties are Kingston Black, Harry Masters Jersey, Laxton Superb, Yarlington Mill and Somerset Redstreak.
 The soils are light and chalky, and the orchard is exposed to sun and wind.
-It makes for a long growing season and apples with a very high sugar content, but the soils are more prone to drought.
+It makes for a long growing season and apples with a high sugar content, but the soils are more prone to drought.
 This is becoming less of an issue now the vigorous root stocks have established.